|

 Engineered Wood

-This type of wood also isn’t as durable or will last as long as solid wood.
+This type of wood also isn’t as durable or lasts as long as solid wood.

 Not to mention, a large majority of their Furniture products don’t have the Greenguard Certification that regulates chemical emissions levels… 👎🏽